aegiz/kinder/README.md

 In this folder you will find a `kinder-block-demo.zip` file which contains a production-ready pluggin.

 To install it, you can either decompress this zip file into the Wordpress pluggin folder.
-Alternatively on the Wordpress UI, manually select this zip file to install.
+Alternatively, on the Wordpress UI, you can manually select this zip file to install.

 Once the pluggin has been imported, don't forget to activate it!

 ## Usage

-Once the pluggin is active go to a page or article and try to add a block.
+Once the pluggin active, go to a page or article and try to add a block.
 You should now be able to see the Kinder block (it has a smiley icon).

 Then, to use it, simply type in the input the organization or charity you want to donate to.
+For example simavi.

-To make sure everything works fine, you can preview the embed by clicking on the little preview icon.
+Finally, to make sure everything works fine, you can preview the embeded iframe by clicking on the little preview icon.

-See it in action: (TODO gif)
+See it in action:
+(TODO gif)

 ## Development

-First, create a new Wordpress instance and have it run locally (for this demo I am using MAMP)
+First, create a new Wordpress instance and have it run locally (for this demo I am using MAMP).

 Then, cd into your pluggin folder and type the following command (don't forget to give it a descriptive name).